rust-lang/prev.rust-lang.org/faq.md

 ### Can Rust code call C code?

 Yes.
-Calling C code from Rust is simple and exactly as efficient as calling C code from C.
+Calling C code from Rust is designed to be as efficient as calling C code from C++.

 ### Can C code call Rust code?